Great reviews sell stuff. Period.

 Various app stores have their own visibility algorithms, but there’s one thing in common for all of them – the more good reviews you get, the better your exposure is.

-Better visibility is revealed by showing higher in specific app category or within the app store’s modules (like Shopify’s “Trending apps”).
+Better visibility is revealed by showing higher in specific app categories or within the app store’s modules (like Shopify’s “Trending Apps”).

 And what’s the outcome of great exposure?
 Improved conversion and better monetization.